 How do Reno slip and fall lawyers fight for victims?

 Our Reno premises liability lawyers hire experts during litigation to inspect the accident site and speak with witnesses.
 We request any documentation which might indicate the property owner had prior notice of the defect or knew of any complaints about how dangerous the property was.

 We work with your doctors to confirm your diagnosis, what treatment you need, and how your injuries are affecting your life.
 We work with your employer and financial professionals to verify your lost income.
 Our lawyers work with you and your family to detail all your daily physical pain and emotional suffering.

 Is there a Reno premises liability lawyer near me?

 Claggett & Sykes Law Firm’s Reno office is located at 100 N. Arlington, Ste.
 220. If you cannot travel to us, we can come to you, or make arrangement for a phone or video conference.

 Injured in a Reno slip and fall accident?
 Contact our seasoned premises liability lawyers today

 If you or someone you love has been injured in a serious slip and fall accident in Reno, Nevada, get help from Claggett & Sykes Law Firm.
 We have been representing injured accident victims in premises liability lawsuits throughout Nevada for many years.
-Through our trial, consulting, and appellate work, our attorneys have recovered over $800 million in settlements and jury verdicts.
+Through our trial, consulting, and appellate work, our attorneys have recovered over $1.2 billion in verdicts and settlements.
 Furthermore, we operate on a contingency fee basis, which means we don’t get paid until we get you a settlement.

 100 N Sierra St, Suite 220